mkotsovoulou/ods6001a/labs/lab2_2/README.md

         - increment the count variable to keep track of how many times the loop executes (if you use a while loop)

 2. The main program should:
-    - Ask the user how many numbers they want to add and assign user input to a variable called "numbers"
+    - Ask the user how many numbers they want to add and assign user input to a variable called `numbers`
     - Validate that the user types an integer number - if not, display `Wrong input` and quit
     - Call the add function by passing `numbers` as an argument.
 Assign the value returned from the function to the sum variable
     - Display the `sum`